2014 Preseason Rankings Comparison

 It is our tradition to provide a comparison of our Congrove Computer Rankings rankings, preseason voter polls, and a selection of widely-read season preview magazines.

 This season, the College Football Playoff replaces the BCS.
 A 13-member committee will determine a "Final 4" for an end-of-season mini playoff.
 That same committee will release its weekly rankings beginning October 28.
 Its final rankings, playoff seeding and other bowl matchups will be announced on December 7.

 The BCS operated from 1998-2013 using a selection of human polls and computer rankings to determine the final 2 teams to play in a title game.
 The human polls first consisted of the AP and Coaches Poll, but the Harris Poll replaced the AP in 2005 when the Associated Press told the BCS it did not have permission to utilize its rankings for that purpose.
 Harris never published a preseason poll and only released weekly rankings over the last 9 weeks of the season.
-(Harris has not publicly committeed to a 2014 poll).
+(Harris will not release a poll in 2014).
 The AP continued to release a preseason poll and regular weekly rankings, and were free to determine a number one team independent of the BCS.